CHPC-UofU/bc_osc_matlab/README.md

 - [TurboVNC] 2.1+
 - [websockify] 0.8.0+

-For hardware rendering support:
+For hardware rendering support (not on CHPC):

-- [X server]
+- [X server] (CHPC does not run X server on compute nodes)
 - [VirtualGL] 2.3+

 **Optional** software: